-The Group's principal financial instruments comprise cash, cash equivalents and short-term deposits.
+The Group's principal financial instruments comprise cash, cash equivalents and bonds.
 The main purpose of these financial instruments is to invest the proceeds of capital contributions and upfront payments from collaboration agreements.
 The Group has various other financial instruments such as other receivables and trade accounts payable, which arise directly from its operations.